 But from Granada you're close to Seville as well.

-Hope I helped! almost 10 years agoAnswered by louella fitzsimmons via Travellr.com
+Hope I helped! over 11 years agoAnswered by louella fitzsimmons via Travellr.com

 last time I visited BCN I stayed in a hotel that provided lots of information about what to do in the city.
 The hotel was properly managed, but the best was their blog... amazing! here it goes (english version) : http://www.hotelcurious.com/eng/blog-hotel-curious-barcelona.